 $ wget -O /tmp/wallpaper.jpg "https://raw.githubusercontent.com/hoppersroppers/hoppersroppers.github.io/main/_layouts/constitution.jpg" $ gsettings set org.gnome.desktop.background picture-uri file:////tmp/wallpaper.jpg

 Questions: 1.
 Using the 'man' command, describe what the command using wget and the -O flag did 2.
-Using the 'man' command, describe what the command using gsettings did Resources: 0.
+Using the 'man' command, describe what the command using gsettings did.
+If that didn't work, explain what you did to get it to work.
+Resources: 0.
 Man 1.
 Google

 Write up a few sentences for each of the questions.
 All of the answers are on this page, but ensure you answer any Pre-Questions you come up with.